Lorphic Online Marketing

 Design Tools:

-Design tools fill the gap between code and concept.
-Developers align their designs with user expectations using:
+Design tools bridge the gap between concept and code.
+Developers synchronize their designs with the expectations of users through:

 Figma

-A cloud-based UI and UX design collaboration platform for new-generation developers.
-Developers and designers can edit in tandem without any issues.
+A cloud-based platform for collaboration on UI and UX design for next-gen developers.
+Designers and developers can edit simultaneously without trouble.

 Adobe XD